xbeat/Machine-Learning/README.md

 Introduction to Homological Algebra

 Homological Algebra is a branch of abstract algebra that studies algebraic structures and their properties using techniques from homology theory.
 It provides a unified framework for understanding various algebraic concepts and has applications in different areas of mathematics, including algebraic topology, algebraic geometry, and representation theory.

+## Clustering Techniques in Unsupervised Learning

+Introduction to Clustering

+Clustering is a fundamental technique in unsupervised machine learning that groups similar data points together.
+It discovers inherent structures within datasets without predefined labels, making it valuable for exploratory data analysis and pattern recognition.

 ## Unlocking Efficiency in Machine Learning A Guide to MLflow and LLMs